hoplaahei/hoplaahei.github.io/_posts/2015-08-14-it-is-better-to-navigate-using-the-mouse-when-only-one-hand-is-available.md

 ---
 layout: post
 published: false
+title: Lightweight
-title: "Lightweight" stacking window manager developers: stop making it hard to use a computer with one hand
+stacking window manager developers: stop making it hard to use a computer with one hand
+tags: null
 ---

 Do you always sit like [this](http://pad2.whstatic.com/images/thumb/a/ac/Sit-at-a-Computer-Step-7-Version-2.jpg/670px-Sit-at-a-Computer-Step-7-Version-2.jpg) when using a computer?
 No, I don't either.